gbraad/fedora-modularity/source/architecture/constructing/compose-distribution.rst

 whenever their content changes.

-The details of each individual task here are not important; indeed, it is important to include many different types of task in this automation.
+The details of each individual task here are not important; indeed, it is important to include many different types of tasks in this automation.
 Recomposing a module may be triggered by an rpm rebuild; that recompose may trigger other module recomposes, and additionally may trigger other image rebuilds.
 We may add CI to the mix so that testing tasks are also triggered when appropriate.

 What *is* important is that the chaining of tasks is automatic.
-When something changes in the content tree, the build system '''must '''know (or be able to tell us) what else needs to be rebuilt or recomposed as a consequence; it **must** have the information needed to perform those rebuilds without additional manual configuration; and it **should** have
+When something changes in the content tree, the build system **must** know (or be able to tell us) what else needs to be rebuilt or recomposed as a consequence; it **must** have the information needed to perform those rebuilds without additional manual configuration; and it **should** have